pgRouting/workshop/docs/basic/graphs.rst

   .. literalinclude:: ../scripts/basic/graphs/set_components1.txt

-.. rubric:: Use the ``pgr_connectedComponents`` to fill up the vertices table.
+.. rubric:: Use the ``pgr_connectedComponents`` to fill up the ways_vertices_pgr table.

-- Use the results to store the component numbers on the vertices table.
+- Use the results to store the component numbers on the ways_vertices_pgr table.

 .. literalinclude:: ../scripts/basic/graphs/graphs.sql
   :language: sql